aopecho/appdev-chapters/forms-query-strings-and-params.md

   <input name="email" value="test@example.com">
 </div>

-## Form submission
+## Submitting a form

-How does our app know what the user typed in the form?
+Forms are used to collect information from our users and that information is sent to our app for processing.
+But how does our app _know_ what the user typed in the form?

 ### Query string

 The query string is an optional part of a URL that begins with a `?`.
-The query string contains information a user has entered.
+Since it's optional, you can add a query string to the end of any URL:

 <span style="font-size: 1.2rem;font-family: monospace;">http://www.example.com/<span style="color: red; text-decoration: underline;">?fruit=apple&color=green</span></span>

 A query string functions similar to a Ruby Hash— it's a list of key-value pairs.
-In the example, `fruit` and `color` are keys, and `apple` and `green` are values.
+In the example, `fruit` and `color` are keys, while `apple` and `green` are the values.

-Forms _automatcially_ create a query string when they are submitted.
-The keys in the resulting query string come from the `name` attribute of the `<input>` and the `value` is whatever the user typed into that field.
-The URL before the query string comes from the `action` attribute of the `<form>`
+Forms are useful because they _automatcially_ create a query string when they are submitted.
+The keys in the resulting query string come from the `name` attribute of the `<input>` while the `value` comes from whatever the user typed into that field.
+The URL segment before the query string comes from the `action` attribute of the `<form>`.

 ```html
 <form action="http://www.example.com/">